 Becoming an Epidemiologist

-Licensing and/or Certification
+Additional Licensing and/or Certification

 Opportunities for Advancement

-A medical degree in particular will qualify an epidemiologist to administer drugs during research studies and clinical trials; these positions tend to be the highest paying and thus competition for them is keen.
-Specialization, fieldwork and years of experience qualify epidemiologists to manage others with lesser qualifications or fewer years of experience.
+A medical degree in particular will qualify an epidemiologist to administer drugs during clinical research studies and trials - these positions tend to be the highest paying and thus competition for them can be extreme.
+Specialization, ongoing fieldwork, and years of experience qualify epidemiologists to manage others with lesser qualifications or fewer years of experience.